Breastfeeding attachment: getting started

 Here are the basic steps for this technique:

 - Hold your baby behind their back and shoulders (not their head), so your baby is on their side and their chest is touching your chest.
-Bring your baby’s nose in line with your nipple.
+Bring your baby’s nose just above your nipple.

 - Gently brush your nipple from your baby’s nose to their lips – this will encourage your baby to open their mouth wide.

 - When your baby’s mouth is wide open, quickly bring your baby to your breast, directing your nipple at the roof of your baby’s mouth.
 Your baby will close their mouth over your breast and start sucking.

 Checking the breastfeeding attachment

-When your baby is correctly attached to your breast and feeding well, you’ll notice that:
+Here are signs that your baby is correctly attached to your breast and feeding well:

 - Breastfeeding feels comfortable, not painful.

-- your baby is sucking deeply and regularly (sometimes with short pauses), and you can hear baby swallowing
+- Your baby is sucking deeply and regularly (sometimes with short pauses), and you can see or hear baby swallowing.

-- your baby’s bottom lip is turned out over your breast (not sucked in), and their top lip is turned out or sitting softly on your breast.
+- Your baby’s bottom lip is turned out over your breast (not sucked in), and their top lip is turned out or sitting softly on your breast.

-- Your nipples stay in good condition, and don’t show any signs of damage
+- Your nipples stay in good condition and don’t show any signs of damage or pinching.

 It’s normal to feel a stretching sensation when your baby starts sucking.
 But if attachment hurts, especially after the first few seconds, it might mean your baby isn’t correctly attached.

 Breaking the attachment and burping

 If you need to take your baby off your breast to try attaching again or to stop feeding, avoid pulling your baby away from your breast.
 This can damage your nipple.
 Instead, break the suction by inserting your little finger into the corner of your baby’s mouth, between the gums, and gently remove baby from the breast.

 Your baby might need to burp after feeding from each breast.
 To do this, sit your baby up or hold them to your shoulder and gently rub or pat their back.